touying-typ/touying/src/configs.typ

 /// The configuration of the methods
 ///
 /// - `init` (function): The function to initialize the presentation.
 It should be `(self: none, body) => { .. }`.
 ///
-///   By default, it shows the strong content with the `alert` function: `show strong: self.methods.alert.with(self: self)`
-///
 /// - `cover` (function): The function to cover content.
 The default value is `utils.method-wrapper(hide)` function.
 ///